Why have one in four fled their homes in CAR?

 "Seleka" means alliance - they are a mixture of different groups, mostly from the mainly Muslim north, where people have long complained of being neglected by various Christian-dominated governments that have ruled the former French colony since independence in 1960.

 Mr Djotodia used to be CAR's envoy in the neighbouring Sudanese region of Darfur, where he is believed to have recruited fighters from the Janjaweed militias accused of atrocities, as well as mercenaries from Chad.
 He has been fighting Mr Bozize for many years.
 They signed a peace deal in 2007 but Mr Djotodia accused the ousted president of not respecting it and launched a new rebellion.
-It is not clear who the country's new leader will be but he or she will inherit a difficult task.Why does it matter?
+He was forced to step down as president in January but the violence has continued.Why does it matter?

-Apart from the appalling humanitarian situation, the conflict could draw in its neighbours.
-Some officials suspect that some of the local Muslim Seleka warlords may have a radical Islamist agenda after studying in the Middle East.
+Apart from the appalling humanitarian situation, some officials fear the Seleka rebels have a radical Islamist agenda after studying in the Middle East.
 The country is also rich in virgin forests and minerals - and corruption in the diamond and timber trade has already fuelled much of the country's instability, while its people remain among the poorest in the world.Has CAR ever been stable?

 No. Since independence from France in 1960 there have been eight coups.
 Its most notorious leader was Jean-Bedel Bokassa, who crowned himself emperor at a coronation where he wore a costume inspired by Napoleon and rode in a carriage flanked by soldiers dressed as 19th Century French cavalrymen.
 He was variously accused of being a cannibal and feeding opponents to lions and crocodiles in his personal zoo.